Reviews You Can Rely On

 How We Tested

-For over four years, Gearlab teams have tested over 60 different pairs of slippers in search of the best ones for you to try on your feet.
-Our current selection of two dozen slippers across the men's and women's categories represents some of the top products we've found.
-We've worn all these slippers inside and outside, on our downtime, after an adventure, or after particularly difficult work weeks standing on our feet.
+Gearlab teams have been testing slippers since 2020, the year when slippers became truly important.
+We've worn over 60 pairs in search of the best ones, and took notes to share so you can find the right ones for your feet.
+Our current selection includes two dozen slippers across the men's and women's categories and represents some of the top products we've found.
+Together, my fellow testers and I have worn these slippers inside and outside, on our downtime, after an adventure, or after particularly difficult work weeks standing on our feet.

-We've put them on after waking up, making breakfast, and running outside to catch the bus to deliver a forgotten lunch.
+I've put them on after waking up, worn them while making breakfast, and running outside to catch the bus to deliver a forgotten lunch.
 Dogs were walked, and neighbors were visited to deliver mail received in the wrong mailbox.
-We walked miles in each pair, and some lucky pairs went with us as camp shoes on backpacking trips.
-We researched fabrics and outsole materials to understand better their limitations and the ongoing care that might be required to make the most out of each pair purchased.
-As always, we also took our lab testing very seriously to ensure we understood everything there was to know about slippers.
-To better understand the insulating warmth offered by each pair, we implemented an objective Freezer Test.
-Utilizing a controlled environment (the freezer) and an infrared thermometer, we measured the starting air temp in each pair before sealing the foot opening to mimic the presence of a foot.
-After chilling the slippers for 5 minutes, we removed them from the freezer and re-measured the interior air temperature again.
-From there, we slipped them back on while still frigid to observe how fast they warmed back up and how breathable they stayed once we were on the move.
-By testing each slipper's insulative qualities in this combined manner, we enhance the useful yet subjective data provided by tester experiences with real-time data, allowing us to understand better exactly how well-insulated each slipper is based on the material construction and design.
+I walked miles in each pair, and some lucky pairs even came along as camp shoes on backpacking trips.
+I analysed fabrics and outsole materials to note limitations and ongoing care requirements.
+As always, we perform lab testing in addition to using the products in real life.
+To measure the warmth offered by the insulation in each pair, I implemented an objective Freezer Test.
+Utilizing a controlled environment (the freezer) and an infrared thermometer, I measured the starting air temperature in each pair and then sealed the foot opening to mimic the presence of a foot.
+After chilling the slippers for 5 minutes, I removed them from the freezer and re-measured the interior air temperature again.
+From there, I slipped them back on while still frigid to observe how fast they warmed up.
+Daily wear gave me an idea of how breathable they are when used on the move.
+By combining objective and subjective data, I was able to gauge each slipper's insulating qualities and present my findings in a more applicable way.

 Showing off our dance moves while putting on and taking off the slippers while testing is all part of the job.